project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_framework_in_sunbird.md

 **Description of Parameters**

-Identifier: The name of the framework as provided by the organization
+Identifier: Unique ID that is provided by the user as code

 Code: A user defined value that is used as the framework identifier

 Translations: Enables framework in different languages

-Name: Name of the organization
+Name: Name of the organization as provided in the request body for creating a framework

 Description: Describes the framework